 By allowing time at the end of each class for journaling, my hope is that you will find it a simple, yet transformative tool, along with your yoga practice, for healing and growth.

-In addition to all the formal stuff, Lori loves to spend time with family and friends, including her fur-baby, Cosmo; travel; cheer on the sidelines as a dedicated soccer mom; dance (mostly to music playing in her head); drink her morning cup of joe; and eat dessert.
+In addition to all the formal stuff, Lori loves to spend time with family and friends, including her fur-baby, Cosmo; travel near and far; cheer on the sidelines as a dedicated soccer mom; dance (mostly to music playing in her own head); drink her morning cup of joe; and eat dessert.

 She thanks you for taking a peek at her website, which is a true labor of love, and hopes you will stick around for a while!